eduardoboucas/buildtimes/posts/2025-04-07-ai-creators-funnel/2025-04-07-ai-creators-funnel.md

 These are just a couple of examples of how community-built software can make a real, positive impact in people's lives.
 There are many other examples like this that apply to different conditions and situations — this is the story that hits closest to home for me, because as a type 1 diabetes patient I've experienced this impact firsthand.

-As I zoomed out from my own experience and thought of programming as a means to achieve a common goal, I started to consider how AI might come into play.
+As I zoomed out from my own experience and focused on programming as a means to achieve a larger goal, I began to ask myself how AI might push that even further.

 ## The creator's funnel